What is IR35?

 It is important to learn from the public sector reform and ensure that we keep contractors fully briefed on their options whilst enabling clients to make confident and informed decisions.

-It is essential to approach the private sector reform through the utilisation of all information and facilities available to each member of the supply chain will offer the flexibility to evolve with HMRC decisions whilst retaining a common goal of providing resource to deliver projects.
+It is essential to approach the private sector reform through the utilisation of all information and facilities available to each member of the supply chain.
+This offers the flexibility to evolve with HMRC decisions whilst retaining a common goal of providing resource to deliver projects.

-It is becoming increasingly clear from HMRC and other parties that the public sector ‘blanket approach’ determinations should be replaced with the recommendation that contractor IR35 status assessments are dealt with on a case-by-case basis.
+It is clear that the public sector ‘blanket approach’ determinations should be replaced with the recommendation that contractor IR35 status assessments are dealt with on a case-by-case basis.
 This approach offers an assurance to valuable workers that their interests are treated fairly, in line with the legislation and not just for the benefit or safety of the end-user.

 One of the key aspects of managing the implementation and impact of the IR35 private sector reform is to ensure that each party in the supply chain recognises their responsibility, communication is clear and processes of due diligence and compliance are auditable.
 Contractors must take responsibility for the management of their accounts and affairs whilst engagers must extend fair treatment or ‘reasonable care’ to their contractors by preparing diligently and not leaving off-payroll working processes and considerations to the 11th hour.